-A few months back I was contacted by this company, Lecturio, which is dedicated to have online review courses for pre medical and medical students.
-I looked into the company and checked out some of their released videos on YouTube and really liked how they format the content so I decided to give it a try.
-Their medical section is still being completed, but they have most of the subjects available and I was thrilled at the opportunity to help them out by reviewing.
+Sorry I have been MIA for a couple of months.
+School and life got complicated but I am finally done with second year.
+I am also done with Step 1.
+A few months back I was contacted by this company, Lecturio.
+A company dedicated to online review courses for pre medical and medical students.
+I looked into the company and checked out some of their released videos on YouTube.
+Since I really liked how they format their content, I decided to give it a try.
+Their medical section was still being completed.
+But at the time they had most of the subjects available.
+I was thrilled at the opportunity to help them out by reviewing.

-The webpage is easy to use and the colors do not interfere with reading our concentration.
+The webpage is easy to use and the colors do not interfere with reading or concentration.
 As for the courses, they have the option to be paid for 1,3 and 12 months for $24.99, $21.99, and $16.99 per month respectively.

-I am sad that I did not have the time to go through all of of the courses and questions but I enjoyed watching their videos and doing the question sets.
-I think this is an amazing program that is most helpful during the school year to help you study for your classes as well as prepping for the boards during the semester.
+I am sad that I did not have the time to go through all of of the courses and questions.
+But I did enjoy watching their videos and doing the question sets.
+I think this is an amazing program that is most helpful during the school year.
+The reason being that I believe it helpful for you study for your classes.
+It would also be very good as early prepping for the boards during the semester.
 This program, as well as most other Qbanks have the option of having them on all your devices via an app, versus using it on the browser which can sometimes speed things down.

-The questions I find are really good, they are a little more complex than some Rx questions (which are mostly recall) and are not as complex as Kaplan, so in my personal opinion they are good to have in hand to give you a little more of a challenge without being too hard that you will freak out.
+The questions I find are really good.
+They are a little more complex than some Rx questions (which are mostly recall) and are not as complex as Kaplan.
+So in my personal opinion they are good to have in hand to give you a little more of a challenge without being too hard that you will freak out.

 I thank Lecturio for the opportunity and I hope this post helps others out there who are looking for something to have in hand.

 Are there any cool programs you have tried while studying for boards?

 *Disclosure I did not get any monetary payment for doing this review, but I did receive free access to the program for a period of 2 months.
 My opinions are my own and are not influenced by the opportunity to try out their program.
 I invite you to check out their free content and decide for yourself if this program is for you.